 Could your teenage child be drinking to cope?

-Use our guide to spot the signs that a young person may be drinking to cope with problems, and get advice on how to approach conversations about this issue
+Use our guide to spot the signs that a young person may be drinking to cope with problems in their life, and get advice on how to approach conversations about this issue

 Help and support are available for young people that need it – read this guide for more information on why it can happen, and what you can do about it.

-If a young person is drinking on a regular basis, drinking on their own, drinking during the daytime, or often look hungover, it’s something that needs to be taken seriously.
+If a young person is drinking on a regular basis, drinking on their own, drinking during the daytime, or often looks hungover, it’s something that needs to be taken seriously.

-Young people can also show they’re not coping through other changes in their behaviour, such as seeming increasingly angry, more withdrawn, more secretive, stopping spending time with friends, or often being upset.2
+Young people can also show they’re not coping through other changes in their behaviour, such as seeming increasingly angry, more withdrawn, more secretive, stopping spending time with friends, or often being upset.3

 As a parent or guardian, it’s important to pick your moment – some teenagers might not want to talk at first.